-Paper came one pill away from killing my 91-year-old mom.
+Paper came one pill away from killing my mom.
 Only through luck did we dodge a medical error that could have extinguished a life that survived the Great Depression, World War II, polio epidemics, the birth of two children, the Cold War, the loss of her husband, and more than 60 years of employment.
 Up until her admission on May 7th, she never experienced being an ill patient in a hospital.
+Although her first admission went smoothly, the second proved almost fatal.

 After a week of rest, she returned to Westchester for continued recuperation with my sister.
 Unfortunately, her condition worsened after a few days, leading her physician to re-admit her to the hospital.
 At the conclusion of a few days of further tests and treatment, she was transferred to the hospital’s co-located rehabilitation facility for several days to continue her treatments in a less acute care setting.
 Due to the lack of availability of required therapy over the upcoming Memorial Day weekend, we collectively decided to have Mom discharged to my sister’s home where she could receive better care.

 Over a 2-hour period, working with a very helpful social worker in the hospital, we convinced the outpatient hospital pharmacy to fill a prescription for the drug.
-While my sister prepared Mom for discharge, I rushed down to the pharmacy with the paper prescription for 75 mg of Pradaxa.
+While my sister prepared Mom for discharge, I rushed down to the pharmacy with the paper prescription for 75mg of Pradaxa.
+In a non-air conditioned sitting area on a 90°+ day, I waited for almost 20 minutes as the pharmacist manually filled the prescription.
 With the prescription bag in hand, I rushed up to meet my mom and sister to help them prepare for discharge.

 Although the prescription was written correctly, the pharmacy dispensed the wrong dose.
 Knowing my mom had just dodged a potentially fatal medication error, I promptly returned to the pharmacy with the incorrect mediation in hand and explained to the pharmacist what happened.
 All color left his face as he began to apologize profusely.
 He just experienced a sentinel event that required immediate and complete reporting.